 Interest Rate

-- The interest rate on a fixed mortgage is based on Government of Canada bond yields.
+The interest rate on a fixed mortgage is based on the Government of Canada bond yields.
 It is generally higher than variable mortgage rates for the same term to compensate lenders for the reduced risk and guarantee the rate for extended periods.

-- Variable mortgage rates tend to be lower than fixed rates in a stable environment.
+Variable mortgage rates tend to be lower than fixed rates in a stable environment.
 However, as this type of rate fluctuates based on changes to the prime rate, it risks rising interest costs if the prime rate trends significantly upwards.

 Monthly Payments